silviucpp/tls_bench/README.md

 Notes
 -----------

-- `etls` doesn't support the `backlog` option.
-It's using a default one which is too low so on my box the lib it's starting to timeout if I use a big concurrency level.
-I had to patch `etls` to increase the backlog.
 - `etls` doesn't support the `ciphers` tls option.
 So there is no way to limit the ciphers that are supported server side.

 [1]:https://github.com/kzemek/etls